thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## An Alternate Solution

-In languages with sufficiently-expressive type systems, we have another option: we can state in the types that certain values may not be present.
-Functions normally written in a partial way can instead return a type that captures any potential non-presence.
-Not only does it make it explicit and "type checked" that when a value may not be present, you have code to handle that case, but it also means that if a value is *not* of this special "nullable" type, you can feel safe in your assumption that the value's really there -- No `nil`-checks required.
+In languages with sufficiently expressive type systems, we have another option: we can state in the types that certain values may not be present.
+Functions that typically are written in a partial way can instead be defined to return a type that captures any potential non-presence.
+Not only does this make it explicit and "type checked" that you have code to handle the case when a value isn't present, it also means that if a value is *not* of this special "nullable" type, you can feel safe in assuming the value is really there.
+In short: no `nil` checks are required.

-The focus of this book will be Haskell's implementation of this idea via the `Maybe` data type.
-This type and all of the functions that deal with it are not built-in, language-level constructs.
-All of it is implemented as libraries, written in a very straightforward way.
+The focus of this book will be how Haskell implements this idea via the `Maybe` data type.
+This type and all the functions that deal with it are not built-in, language-level constructs.
+Instead, this is all implemented as libraries, written in a very straightforward way.
 In fact, we'll write most of that code ourselves over the course of this short book.